jameswarren123/SmartThread-FTP/README.md

 - mkdir [remote directory]
 - pwd
 - terminate [command id]
-- append any command with & to make it a background operation ie put file &
+- append any command with & to make it a background operation (ie put file.tx &)
 - quit
 ## Technologies Used
-- Language: Java, Navigation is Bash
+- Language: C, Navigation is Bash
 - Developed in: Emacs
 - Environment: Unix server
 - UI: CLI